 file filter are shown in the following table.

 |file format||example file filter|

 sync_ftp_files task working, you may wish to setup a

 Some suppliers send a regular email with an article list in the attachment.
 For this, an

 email server needs to be run using the rake task

 On production, you may want to run this on localhost on an unprivileged port, with a

 does message routing.

 What email address does the supplier need to send to?
-Users will find this after initial creating and saving the supplier after Send to.
+Users will find this after saving the supplier after Send to.

 This needs setting up of the environment variable